bneils/img2mc/README.md

 # minecraft-map-maker
 Converts images to Minecraft maps.
+It allows you to pass GIFs which generate several dat files.

 # Command-line interface
 The program is modular and CLI-friendly, simply invoke with `py mapped.py <file-path> <map-#>`.